Home » DIY » outdoor living » Easy Reclaimed Landscape Timber Solar Light

 Using the miter saw made cutting this old timber easy.
 You could also use a hand saw or circular saw.

-Using a scrap piece of wood, I tested several drill bits to make sure I would have a good fit for the solar light.
+I tested several drill bits using a scrap piece of wood to ensure it would fit the solar light well.
 This 11/16 bit was the best choice for this.

 I grabbed some nautical rope I purchased at the dollar tree.